Annual Income Tax Return

 If you would like to find out more about the steps to take in this case, the Service Public website provides you with information and contacts: Impôt sur le revenu d'un Français qui part vivre ou travailler à l'étranger (Income tax for French people who go to live or work abroad).

 Your house or main home has not been in France for 6 months (this year) OR you or your parents earn wages abroad OR you or your parents do not receive any income in France or make any investments in France.
+In short: your family's economic activity is abroad.

 Declaration for micro-entrepreneurs